qgallouedec/qgallouedec.github.io/_pages/readings.md

 ---
 layout: archive
-title: "My readings"
+title: "Personal"
-permalink: /readings/
+permalink: /personal/
 author_profile: true
 ---

+## My readings

 Not directly related to my research work.
 On this page you will find in bulk the readings that have marked me and that I recommend to you.
 Feel free to suggest me your readings.
 Most references are in english, but I usually read in french.